International Hospital Kampala: Operations

 Rescue services are provided within Uganda by road to a preferred health centre where possible.
 IHK's ambulances are fully equipped and are staffed with experienced medical staff able to handle minor and major emergencies.

 Corporate and social responsibility

 Hope Ward, an initiative started in 2006, aims to provide complex treatment for the destitute.
-It was initially a dedicated medical and surgical war, and was eventually turned into the paediatrics ward as there was more of a demand for this.
+It was initially a dedicated medical and surgical ward, and was eventually turned into the paediatrics ward as there was more of a demand for this.
 Patients are now treated on the relevant wards.
 Patients have included the following;